galvandaniel/sand-sim/README.md

 SDL2 is required for sand-sim to run.

 For Windows users, this means the provided "SDL2.dll" and "SDL2_image.dll" must be present in the same directory as "sandwin.exe".
-Inside the "sand-sim-win" directory, this structure is alraedy setup correctly.
+Inside the "sand-sim-win" directory, this structure is already setup correctly.

 sand-sim can then be run using the "sandwin.exe" executable.